The Leader’s Guide for Making Decisions in Meetings

 Specifically, these frameworks help leaders answer:

-For this section on the Business of Decision Making, we’re going to start by getting personal.
+For this section on the Business of Decision Making, let’s start by getting personal.

 The Decision Makers Creed